 The key takeaway here is to give readers the option to either get every post in their inbox or a weekly/monthly roundup of posts.
 This will help you provide the most value to your readers and cut down on those unsubscribe rates.
-And be sure to have a regular cadence so that your readers can look forward do your posts.
+And be sure to have a regular cadence so that your readers can look forward to your posts.
 Your marketing automation tool will help ensure that every post or digest is sent consistently and reliably.

-What Value Does Emailing Blog Posts provide?
+3. What Value Does Emailing Blog Posts Provide?